-Last season Plum sent me a Summit 12 binding to try and although it’s not a binding type I would normally steer towards, it proved to be a great choice for my resort/backcountry crossover setup.
-The Summit 12 seems to be Plums answer to the problem of having a single setup for both resort and touring, while not having to mount a heavy plate or pin that most freeskiers use.
-At 550g per foot these bindings are considerably lighter than most found in this category and in the end I didn’t see any performance issues when comparing them to my heavier plate binding.
+Last season Plum sent me a Summit 12 binding to try, and although it’s not a binding type I would typically steer towards, it proved to be an excellent choice for my resort/backcountry crossover setup.
+The Summit 12 is Plum’s answer to the problem of having a single setup for both resort and touring while not having to mount a heavy plate or pin that most freeskiers use.
+At 550g per foot, these bindings are considerably lighter than most found in this category, and in the end, I didn’t see any performance issues when comparing them to my heavier plate binding.

-At a 550g per foot this is a pretty light binding when you compare it to others in the freeski category.
-Of course it does not have some fancy removeable alpine toe that you will likely loose in the powder, so I’m sure there are those that will just consider it a heavy touring binding and not for charging.
+The Summit is a pretty light binding at 550g per foot compared to others in the freeski category.
+Of course, it does not have some fancy removable alpine toe that you will likely lose in the powder, so I’m sure some will consider it a heavy touring binding and not for charging.
 With that said…

 They Ski As Well As My Heavy Plate Binding

-I mounted the Summit 12 on an older pair of K2 Backdrops for using in the resort and some quick backcountry laps.
+I mounted the Summit 12 on an older pair of K2 Backdrops for use in the resort and some quick backcountry laps.
 I skied everything from groomers to moguls and always felt solid doing so.
-The majority of my downhill skiing was inbounds at Kicking Horse and Lake Louise resorts.
-The binding has a good amount of boot contact in the heel and the larger base plate helps deliver force into a wider ski.
-The binding is also mounted a bit higher off the ski than most pins and it gives in a bit of an alpine mount feel to some regard.
-They skied great everywhere I took them and although I realize that I have lost a lot of downhill power over the years of skiing uphill, I can still ski hard when I want to and the Summit 12 allowed me to do so.
+Most of my downhill skiing was inbounds at Kicking Horse and Lake Louise resorts.
+The binding has a good amount of boot contact in the heel, and the larger base plate helps deliver force into a wider ski.
+The binding is also mounted a bit higher off the ski than most pins, giving it an alpine mount feel.
+They skied great everywhere I took them, and although I realize that I have lost a lot of downhill power over the years of skiing uphill, I can still ski hard when I want to, and the Summit 12 allowed me to do so.

-The Summit comes with retractable breaks which is great for a crossover ski, many resorts require skis have breaks in Canada.
-I did hear that some of these breaks failed in the first year of the Summit release but after many attempts of trying to repeat the issue I could not.
-Regardless, Plum went ahead and altered the break system for the 20/21 product to make sure this issue was addressed.
-Plum also created a breakless version of the Summit called The Caribou that comes in at 440g.
+The Summit comes with retractable breaks, which is great for a crossover ski.
+Many resorts require skis have breaks in Canada.
+I did hear that some of these breaks failed in the first year of the Summit release, but after many attempts to repeat the issue, I could not.
+Regardless, Plum altered the break system for the 20/21 product to ensure this issue was addressed.
+Plum also created a breakless version of the Summit called The Caribou, which comes in at 440g.

-It seems a bit weird to say but I honestly love the risers on this binding more than any other feature.
-They are super easy to flip and fit really well with my boot.
-There are two settings at 59mm and 84mm, which are pretty high but for a quick steep bump out or back into the resort they worked great.
+It seems weird to say, but I love the risers on this binding more than any other feature.
+They are super easy to flip and fit well with my boot.
+There are two settings at 59mm and 84mm, which are pretty high, but they worked great for a quick steep bump out or back into the resort.

-The Summits have a wider range of release settings when compared to the other, lighter, Plum bindings.
+The Summits have a wider range of release settings compared to the lighter Plum bindings.
 Both the forward and lateral releases are adjustable from 5.5 to 12.
-I set mine at 9 and was happy with the result, they released or held on when I needed them to do so.
-When releasing the break flipped down without issue.
-There is also a Summit 7 which has release values from 3.5 to 7.
+I set mine at nine and was happy with the result.
+They released or held on when I needed them to do so.
+When releasing, the break flipped down without issue.
+There is also a Summit 7, which has release values from 3.5 to 7.

-The Summit has a 35mm adjustable baseplate which is great if you plan to put it on your only ski setup, you could mount them to use a lighter boot for backcountry touring and a heavier boot inbounds.
+The Summit has a 35mm adjustable baseplate, which is great if you plan to put it on your only ski setup.
+You could mount them for a lighter boot for backcountry touring and a heavier boot for inbounds.
 The binding also has a crampon slot for days you find yourself on a sidehill with hard snow.

 A Great Crossover Binding

-I’m happy to own the Summit for my future resort/backcountry crossover setups, so much so that I’m probably going to sell my old plate bindings that I have been using for this application.
-I am able to ski hard inbounds and when the time comes I’m not suffering with a heavy binding when heading beyond the boundary line.
+I’m happy to own the Summit for my future resort/backcountry crossover setups, so I will likely sell my old plate bindings that I have been using for this application.
+I can ski hard inbounds, and when the time comes, I’m not suffering from a heavy binding when heading beyond the boundary line.

 Should You Buy The Summit?

-If you are looking for a one binding solution for both resort and backcountry then this is a great option in my mind.
+The Summit is an excellent option if you want a one-binding solution for both resort and backcountry.
 The binding won’t hold you back on the down and won’t have you cursing its weight on the up.
-It has breaks, a lot of adjustability and a simple, no gimmick, approach to binding design.
-If you are on the lighter side Plum also offers a Summit 7, or if you aren’t a fan of breaks check out the Caribou.
+It has breaks, a lot of adjustability and a simple, no-gimmick approach to binding design.
+If you are on the lighter side, Plum also offers a Summit 7, or if you aren’t a fan of breaks, check out the Caribou.